 The supplies required to build a bug hotel are likely free and already available to you!
 Look for surplus bricks, saved cardboard tubing, corrugated cardboard, pine cones, sticks, bits of bark and wood cuttings, stones and hollow organic matter, like bamboo stalks.

 You don’t need to purchase anything expensive to build a bug hotel.
 In fact, the best ones are eco-friendly projects that upcycle existing garden, natural found objects, and re-purposed household junk drawer contents.
-Check out these examples of simple bug hotels that are built with commonly found loose parts and beautiful junk from my blogger friends:
+Check out these examples of simple bug hotels built with commonly found loose parts and beautiful junk from my blogger friends:

 The Gingerbread House has a tutorial here